 Who Sank the Boat is a book by the author Pamela Allen, and it’s a great idea for an activity for your toddlers and preschoolers to help them understand weight and balance.
 This STEM activity will be fun and educational, appropriate for their year in school, so let’s look at how you can adapt the book to learn in class or at home.

 *Disclosure: We only recommend products we would use ourselves.
-This post may contain affiliate links that, at no additional cost to you, we may earn a small commission.
+This post may contain affiliate links that we may earn a small commission at no additional cost to you.

 First, before we get started, here’s what you’ll need.

 - Who Sank The Boat by author Pamela Allen